xwmx/nb/README.md

 full-text search and viewing of page content.
-The source HTML is converted to inline Markdown to reduce the amount of markup, make it more readable, and make page content easily viewable in the terminal as markdown and streamlined HTML in terminal web browsers.
+The source HTML is converted to inline Markdown to reduce the amount of markup, make it more readable, and make page content easily viewable in the terminal as markdown and streamlined HTML in web browsers.

 <p>
   <sup>